rocky-linux/documentation/contrib_templates/create_new_user.md

 sudo groupadd groupname
 ```

-To verify the group has been created
+To verify the group has been created:

 - Enter the group name in the search box on the **Groups** table